eugen8/jsonapi-simple-app-java/README.md

 You can also run the App directly from your Java editor, providing the configurations or argument accordingly

+The app also allow to pass some options, run with option -help for details

 Example output:

 	>java -jar target/photo-album.jar 42